aeml/hashbrowns/README.md

 ## Run benchmarks (recommended)

 Use the helper script to compile, run, and generate CSVs/PNGs in one go.
+All generated artifacts land under `results/`.

 - Quick run with crossover sweep and plots:
     ```bash